iamEzmuth/DeAuthImposter/README.md

 """It took 3 hours to complete this script but may have some flaws feel free to fork and pull request"""
 '''but dont pull request for changing comments till hacktoberfest'''  (-_-) (=_=)

-BY: iamUPGRADE (one day this name will be known by everyone)
+BY: iamEZMUTH (one day this name will be known by everyone)